Toyota Sprinter: Fifth generation (E80; 1983)

 The fifth generation Sprinter was based on the 1983 fifth generation E80 Corolla range.
 Like the Corolla, the model line was split into FWD and RWD models.

 Unlike the 5-door liftback which had minimum exterior differences, the E80 Sprinter sedan was designed with different sheet metal on the rear part.
-It got two additional windows on the C-pillars and different tail lamps which was placed a little higher due the higher boot position.
+It got two additional windows on the C-pillars and different tail lamps which was placed a little higher due to the higher boot position.
 The 3/5-door "FX" hatchbacks were not available for Sprinter.
 From this generation forward, the 2-door coupé and 3-door liftback body styles were now exclusive to the Sprinter Trueno/Corolla Levin range.

 In October 1984, a high performance GT model was added to the line up and only available as sedan.
 It was powered by a 1.6 L DOHC 16-valve 4A-GELU engine, the same engine that was similar to the 1.6 L 4A-GEU engine that powered the popular AE86 Sprinter Trueno/Corolla Levin.
 Minor facelifts occurred with new exterior styling in May 1985.
 The 1.3 L 2A-LU and 1.6 L 4A-ELU engines were also discontinued, with the former being replaced by the 12-valve 1.3 L 2E-LU engine.